 Oral contraception (the pill or minipill)

 There are many different types of contraceptive pill available.
 Sometimes, it is necessary to change pills to find one that is suitable.
 Some women find that certain pills may have side effects eg, headaches or skin breakouts.
+However, there can also be non contraceptive benefits to taking the pill such as menstrual control, improvement in acne and pre menstrual syndrome.
 Pills can either be combined (oestrogen and progesterone) or progesterone alone.
 Taken correctly the pill can provide excellent contraception and cycle control.
 Some pills are subsidised by the pharmaceutical benefits scheme ( PBS) which make them more affordable than those which are not subsidised.

 The side effects of the contraceptive ring can be similar to those of the combined oral contraceptive pill such as headache, fluid retention and breast tenderness, though the amount of hormones contained and released by the vaginal ring are smaller, as the medication doesn’t need to be absorbed through the stomach, or be processed by the liver.
 So, the hormonal side effects are generally less.
 The contraindications, ( reasons for not taking it) for the vaginal ring are the same as for the combined oral contraceptive pill.
 The vaginal ring is more expensive than the oral contraceptive pill.

 The contraceptive implant is a tiny rod which is inserted under the skin in the upper inner arm.
 It slowly releases a form of progesterone into the blood stream and lasts for 3 years.
 We can insert the implant for you at Gynaecare under local anaesthetic on any day of the week.
+The implant can also be inserted at the time of medical or surgical termination of pregnancy.
 The best time to have the implant inserted is during a menstrual period.
 About 20% of women get unpredictable bleeding with the implant, and if it gets really annoying, some women ask to have the implant removed, which is also straightforward (usually), and is done under local anaesthetic at our Gynaecare clinic.
 Generally, you will know after 3 months of use, whether the implant will suit you or not.

 Depot contraceptive injection